Every planar graph with the Liouville property is amenable: Non-amenable graphs

-A vertex is in the \emph{boundary $\partial X$} of some vertex set $X$ if it is not in $X$ but adjacent to a vertex in $X$.
-An infinite graph $G$ is \emph{non-amenable} if there is a constant $\gamma>0$ such that the boundary $\partial S$ has size at least $\gamma\cdot |S|$ for every finite vertex set $S$ of $G$.
-The supremum of such values for $\gamma$ is the \emph{Cheeger-constant $Ch(G)$ of $G$}.
+A vertex is in the \emph{neighbourhood $\partial X$} of some vertex set $X$ if it is not in $X$ but shares an edge with a vertex in $X$.\footnote{With a slight abuse of notation we use the operator $\partial$ to denote two unrelated concepts: the difference operator of a potential, as well as the set of neighbours of vertex-sets in the context of non-amenability.} An infinite graph $G$ is \emph{non-amenable} if there is a constant $\gamma>0$ such that for every finite vertex set $S$ of $G$ we have $|\partial S| \geq \gamma\cdot |S|$.
+For a nonempty vertex-set $X$, we let $ch({X})=\frac{|\partial {X}|}{|{X}|}$, and define the the \emph{Cheeger-constant} $ch(G)$ of a graph $G$ to be the infinimum of $ch({X})$ ranging over all finite nonempty vertex-sets.

-\begin{lem} If a locally finite plane graph $G$ is non-amenable, then so is its roundabout graph. \end{lem}
+\begin{lem} If a (simple) locally finite plane graph $G$ is non-amenable, then so is its roundabout graph $\mathring{G}$. \end{lem}

-\begin{proof} Let $X$ be a finite vertex set of the roundabout graph of $G$.
-Let $\overline X$ be the set of those vertices of $G$ whose roundabouts meet $X$. \begin{sublem} Less than $6\cdot |\overline X|$ vertices of $X$ have all their neighbours in $X$. \end{sublem}
+\begin{proof} Let $X$ be a finite vertex set of $\mathring{G}$.
+Let $\overline X$ be the set of those vertices of $G$ whose roundabouts contain vertices of $X$.